core-wg/transport-indication/draft-ietf-core-transport-indication.md

 such as placing a suitable Max-Age value on their resources or having them observable.

-## Core principle: Transports are proxies
+## Core principle: Transport endpoints are proxies

 CoAP does not need any special provisions to send the same request for a single resource through different transports:
 A request to any globally addressable resource